CristianRomero1234/App_asistente_estudio/README.md

 </html>

 ```

+### Step 4

-Let's change "Block de notas" and make it "Escribir", notice that we replaced the html class attribute for easing the process of writting the necessary CSS code to style a "dropdown menu" with options.
+Let's change "Block de notas", we will convert it to a menu, instead of a link, also change the text to "Escribir", notice that we replaced the html class attribute for easing the process of writting the CSS code to style a "dropdown menu" with options.
 (Bootstrap CDN, provides over the internet the CSS+JS code that help us use "Bootstrap Components")

-In this way we can offer a variety of resources, that handle the writing and taking notes tasks (Including writing our own using HTML, CSS and JS).
+In this way we can offer a variety of resources, that handle the writing and taking notes tasks (Including writing our own notepad using HTML, CSS and JS).

 ```html